cclarke/sicp-notes/chapter_1/chapter_1.md

 * Exercise 1.25

   *  This alternative implementation would not serve well because it would suffer in performance for very large numbers (because `fast-expt` would have sometimes have to calculate massive exponentials).
 See pg.
-68 footnote 46 for how our original `expmod` implementation is able to handle finding very large primes.
+68 footnote 46 for an explanation of why our original `expmod` implementation is able to handle finding very large primes.

 * Exercise 1.26